top of page

 Amazon EBS Volume Backup and Restore in different AZ

-Persists EBS volume beyond the life of an EC2 instance, take snapshot & restore the EBS volume in a different AZ.
-Attach the restored EBS volume to a new EC2 instance in that AZ.
+Persists EBS volume beyond the life of an EC2 instance, takes snapshot & restore the EBS volume with increased storage capacity to a new instance.

 Objectives: